-A "coverage decision" is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
 For more information on asking for coverage decisions or appeals about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Coverage Decisions for Medical Care - Contact Information

-CALL 1(800) 394-5566

-Calls to this number are free.
+Method Coverage Decisions and Appeals for Medical Care - Contact Information CALL Decisions: 1(800) 394-5566 Appeals: 1(866)569-2576 to reach an Appeals Specialist Calls to these numbers are free.
 A Quartz Champion is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
-If you are calling outside of our normal office hours, you can leave a confidential voicemail message and your call will be returned on the next business day.

-ТТҮ For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, 1(800) 877-8973.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-You may also call through a video relay service company of your choice.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

-Calls to this number are free.
+Appeals Specialists can be reached Monday through Friday from 8:00 a.m. to 4:30 p.m. ТТҮ TTY/TDD 711, 1(800) 877-8973 Calls to this number are free.
+Monday through Friday from 8:00 a.m. to 8:00 p.m.
+From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
+Appeals Specialists can be reached Monday through Friday from 8:00 a.m. to 4:30 p.m.
+FAX 1(608) 881-8397 Attention: Medical Management Or for clinically administered drugs (i.e. infusions) 1(608) 881-8398 Attention Pharmacy Management Attention Fnamacy Management 1(608) 644-3500 Attention: Appeals Specialists

-FAX Coverage Decisions for Medical Care
+Method Coverage Decisions and Appeals for Medical Care - Contact Information

-1(608) 881-8397

-Attention: UM Operations

-Or for clinically administered drugs (i.e. infusions)

-1(608) 881-8398 Attention Phormany Management

-Attention Pharmacy Management

-WRITE Coverage Decisions for Medical Care
+WRITE Coverage decisions:

-Quartz Medicare Advantage Attention: UM Operations or Pharmacy Management 2650 Novation Pkwy Madison, WI 53713
+Quartz Medicare Advantage Attention: UM Operations or Pharmacy Management 2650 Novation Parkway Fitchburg, WI 53713;

+QuartzPharmacyProgram@QuartzBenefits.com

+Appeals:

+Quartz Medicare Advantage Attention: Appeals Specialists 2650 Novation Parkway Fitchburg, WI 53713

+AppealsSpecialists@QuartzBenefits.com

 WEBSITE QuartzBenefits.com/MedicareAdvantage